Updated 28 May 2018

 Ethics and Patient Confidentiality

-Obtaining the necessary patient consents is an essential part of joining the ECFS Patient Registry, as required by the EU Directive 95/46/EC.
-As each participating country will have its own legal interpretation of this Directive, it is important to check the suggested sample consent forms with your local Data Protection Officers.
+Obtaining consent from patients is an essential part of joining the ECFS Patient Registry (ECFSPR), as required by the EU General Data Protection Regulation 2016/679.
+National requirements may be stricter than the EU Regulation and it is therefore important to check the sample consent forms provided by the ECFSPR with your local Data Protection Officers.

-Please follow the relevant course below depending on whether your country already has patient consents or not.
+You will need to follow the relevant procedure below, depending on whether your country already has patient consents or not.

-- If you already have existing consents, please check with your local Data Protection Officer to make sure these forms meet the requirements of the new European Registry or whether you will need new patient consents. e.g. using the
+- Please check with your local Data Protection Officer to ensure that these forms meet the ECFSPR requirements or to know if you will need new patient consent forms.

 "Patient Information Sheet" Template and